22nd Japan Record Awards

 The 22nd Japan Record Awards ceremony was held on 31 December 1980 at the Imperial Theatre, Tokyo, and was broadcast live in Japan through the Tokyo Broadcasting System Television network.
 The broadcast ran from 19:00 (JST) to 20:55 (JST).

-The 22nd Japan Record Award went to Aki Yashiro for "Ame no Bojō" (ja), and Best Vocal Performance went to Harumi Miyako for "Ōsaka Shigure" (ja).
+The 22nd Japan Record Award went to Aki Yashiro for "Ame no Bojō", and Best Vocal Performance went to Harumi Miyako for "Ōsaka Shigure".

+The audience rating was 34.3%.